 In a place like India where culture, language, lifestyle and many other features remain dynamic in every state, it is indeed right to say that this spectacular land is truly embracive as diversity is celebrated here in its true essence.
-Reckoned as one of the most religiously and ethnically diverse countries in the world, India is a place where witnessing this unique medley through festivals can actually be a high point for travelers.
-From catching a kaleidoscopic view of its cultural distinctiveness to having a most delightful culinary experience, festivals of India are always a feast for all five senses.
+Reckoned as one of the most religiously and ethnically diverse countries in the world, India is a place where witnessing this unique medley through festivals can actually be a high point for travellers.
+From catching a kaleidoscopic view of its cultural distinctiveness to having a most delightful culinary experience, the festivals of India are always a feast for all five senses.

 Significance: The first day of the year is celebrated all over the world as it marks the beginning of another year.
-People welcome the new year in a grand way and festive mood so that it brings positivity, prosperity and good health for everyone.
+People welcome the new year in a grand way and festive mood so that it brings positivity, prosperity and good health to everyone.
 People also believe that the first day of the year gives us all an opportunity to start life afresh with new perspectives and resolutions.

 Where to celebrate New Year in India?

 Also Read - What Are The Different Types Of New Year Celebrated In India?